-0039: Flu Vaccinations for Adults Ages 18 and Older 0041: Preventive Care and Screening: Influenza Immunization 0226: Influenza Immunization in the ESRD Population (Facility Level) 0431: Influenza Vaccination Coverage Among Healthcare Personnel 0680: Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) 0681: Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) 1659: Influenza Immunization 3070: Preventive Care and Screening: Influenza Immunization (eMeasure companion to 0041) 5b.1 If competing, why superior or rationale for additive value: NCQA views these measures as complement ary to each other; each supporting the goal of protecting the individual and the population from active influenza viruses.
-Measure #0226 - Influenza Immunization in the ESRD Population is a facility level measure focused on influenza vaccination among end stage renal disease (ESRD) patients receiving hemodialysis or peritoneal dialysis.
-Measure #0431 - Influenza Vaccination Coverage Among Healthcare Personnel focuses on influenza endorsed and has a different target population with a broader numerator (multiple other vaccines).
-NQF #0680 targets a different population in multiple settings, so while it is a related measure, it does not compete with NQF# 0680. of Medicare members 65 years of age and older who received an influenza vaccination between July 1 of the measurement year and the date when Medicare CAHPS survey was completed.
-This NCQA measure is based on the CAHPS Health Plan Survey and targets a different and non- institutionalized population, so NQF #0681 offers distinctive value. in which the vaccine has been ordered but it has not yet been received.
-We've found in the past that there have been some seasons in which the vaccine became available much later than expected and seasons in which there were shortages.
-We prefer to exclude these cases if there is documentation in the chart to support Population is a facility level measure focused on influenza vaccination among end stage renal disease (ESRD) patients receiving hemodialysis or peritoneal dialysis.
-Measure #0431 - Influenza Vaccination Coverage Among Healthcare Personnel focuses on influenza vaccination among healthcare workers.
-Measure
+0039 Flu Vaccinations for Adults Ages 18 and Older 0041 Preventive Care and Screening: Influenza Immunization 0226 Influenza Immunization in the ESRD Population (Facility Level) 0431 Influenza Vaccination Coverage Among Healthcare Personnel 0680 Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) 0681 Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) 1659 Influenza Immunization 3070 Preventive Care and Screening: Influenza Immunization (eMeasure companion to 0041) Rehabilitation Facilities and Long-Term Care Hospitals, and to short-stay nursing home residents.
+Measure #0681 - Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) assess influenza vaccination among long-stay nursing facility residents.
+Measure #1659 Influenza Immunization is limited to the assessment of influenza vaccination upon discharge from the inpatient setting.
+5b.1 If competing, why superior or rationale for additive value: numerator (multiple other vaccines).
+NQF #0680 targets a different population in multiple settings, so while it is a related measure, it does not compete with NQF# 0680.
+This NCQA measure is based on the CAHPS Health Plan Survey and targets a different and noninstitutionalized population, so NQF #0681 offers distinctive value. the acute care hospital setting. nursing home residents.
+Measure #0681 - Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) assess influenza vaccination among long- stay nursing facility residents.
+Measure #1659 Influenza Immunization is limited to the assessment of influenza vaccination upon discharge from the inpatient setting.
+5b.1 If competing, why superior or rationale for additive value: